abhishek054/AspireLoanManagement/README.md

 Explore containerization for your application.
 Dockerizing your API allows you to package it with its dependencies, providing a consistent and reproducible deployment environment.

 ---

+# Loan Application Potential Microservices Architecture (For future implementation)

+## Overview

+This can be implemented using a microservices approach.
+The decision to adopt a microservices architecture could be based on several key advantages that enhance the scalability, flexibility, and maintainability of the application.

+## Why Microservices?

+Microservices offer the following benefits for the loan application:

+1. **Scalability:** Each microservice can be deployed and scaled independently, allowing for efficient resource utilization based on the specific needs of each service.

+2. **Loose Coupling:** Microservices operate independently, reducing dependencies between components.
+This allows for easier development, testing, and deployment of individual services.

+3. **Flexibility:** Microservices enable flexibility in technology choices.
+Different services can use different technologies, databases, and frameworks based on their specific requirements.

+4. **Resilience:** Failures in one microservice do not necessarily impact the entire system.
+The application can gracefully handle service failures and recover without affecting the overall functionality.

+5. **Modular Development:** The modular structure facilitates development, making it easier to add, modify, or remove features without disrupting the entire system.

+## Potential Modules

+### 1. User Service
+- Manages user authentication and authorization.
+- Stores user information and links to loans.

+### 2. Loan Service
+- Handles loan creation and management.
+- Generates scheduled repayments based on the loan request.
+- Manages the state of loans and scheduled repayments.

+### 3. Admin Service
+- Manages admin functionalities, especially approving loans.
+- Ensures that only admin users can change the state of loans.

+### 4. Repayment Service
+- Handles the submission of weekly repayments.
+- Updates the status of scheduled repayments to PAID when a repayment is submitted.
+- Monitors the status of all scheduled repayments associated with a loan.

+### 5. Gateway Service (API Gateway)
+- Acts as a single entry point for clients to interact with the microservices.
+- Routes requests to the appropriate microservice based on the API endpoint.
+- Handles authentication and forwards requests to the User Service for user-related actions.

+### 6. Policy Service
+- Manages access control policies to ensure customers can only view their own loans.
+- Provides a policy check before allowing access to loan information.

+## Event-Driven Architecture

+The application can utilize an event-driven architecture to enhance communication between microservices.
+Events are emitted and consumed for key actions, enabling asynchronous and decoupled communication.

+- **Event Types:**
+  - User registration and authentication events.
+  - Loan creation, approval, and scheduled repayment events.
+  - Repayment addition events.

+- **Event Brokers:**
+  - The application uses a message broker or event streaming platform (e.g., AWS SQS, Apache Kafka, RabbitMQ) to handle the distribution of events between microservices.

+- **Advantages of Event-Driven Architecture:**
+  - Loose coupling between microservices.
+  - Scalability and resilience.
+  - Real-time updates and responsiveness.